TheBoonAI/scrounger/react_frontend/README.md

 # Scrounger React Frontend

-`scrounger` provides an example usage of Zorroa's ML APIs in a media management webpage.
-It relies on the [Next.js](https://nextjs.org/) framework to facilitate server-side rendering and enforce best practices.
+`scrounger` is a React application built to provide an example on leveraging [Zorroa](https://www.zorroa.com/)'s machine learning platform for your own website.

 - [Tooling](#tooling)
 - [Conventions](#conventions)